awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

 Each scraping job is contained in a different log stream in this log group\.
 For example, the Prometheus scraping job `kubernetes-pod-appmesh-envoy` is defined for App Mesh\.
 All App Mesh Prometheus metrics are sent to the log stream named **/aws/containerinsights/*cluster\_name*>prometheus/kubernetes\-pod\-appmesh\-envoy/**\.

 To add a new scraping target, you add a new `job_name` section to the `scrape_configs` section of the YAML file, and restart the agent\.
-For an example of this process, see [Tutorial for Adding a New Prometheus Scrape Target: Prometheus KPI Server Metrics](#ContainerInsights-Prometheus-Setup-new-exporters)\.
+For an example of this process, see [Tutorial for Adding a New Prometheus Scrape Target: Prometheus API Server Metrics](#ContainerInsights-Prometheus-Setup-new-exporters)\.

 ## CloudWatch Agent Configuration for Prometheus<a name="ContainerInsights-Prometheus-Setup-cw-agent-config"></a>